-EMIT was built around the popular 30-pin DOIT ESP32 DEVKIT V1, which is a low-cost, low-power, dual-core, wireless IoT board with integrated Wi-Fi and Bluetooth connectivity.
+EMIT has been built around the popular 30-pin DOIT ESP32 DEVKIT V1, which is a low-cost, low-power, dual-core, wireless IoT module with integrated Wi-Fi and Bluetooth connectivity.
 The ESP32 module itself is extremely well supported, of course, and you will find a number of websites and blogs that offer tutorials on both Python and Arduino development.

 The 30-pin version of the DEVKIT V1 is affordable and easy to find, both on Amazon and elsewhere.
-Its schematic has been published online and there are a number of websites with additional information about the board.
+Its schematic has been published online and there are many websites with additional information about the board.

-Like many products, EMIT started life as a simple breadboard project—a quick way to log the temperature and humidity of our basement so we could determine just how bad that winter really was.
-But I soon realized two things: first, that we could use it for many other purposes, especially if I added a relay; and second, that I would need to make it a whole lot better looking if I wanted my wife to let me hang it on a wall.
+Like many products, EMIT started life as a simple breadboard project — a quick way to log the temperature and humidity of our basement so we could determine just how cold things got in winter.
+However, I soon realized two things: first, that we could use it for many other purposes, especially if I added a relay; and second, that I would need to make it a whole lot better looking if I wanted my wife to let me hang it on a wall.

 EMIT mounted on the wall

-After three more iterations, EMIT is not only stable, reliable, and easy to use, it also fits inside a low-cost, vented, wall-mounted enclosure that will look good just about anywhere.
+After three iterations, EMIT v1.2 is now stable, reliable and easy to use.
+It has been designed to fit inside a low-cost, vented, wall-mounted enclosure that looks good just about anywhere.